 The third concern acknowledges the importance of context-driven assessments of maturity levels, which has been noted previously in this document in relation to different kinds of code/software project types.
 Here, we are highlighting the need to address maturity expectations at different project phases and with respect to the different products from research code and software.
-We will be describing these phases in terms of four characteristics: intent, utility, correctness and criticality.
+Table 3 describes these phases in terms of four characteristics: intent, utility, correctness and criticality.